TolikPylypchuk/Matchmaker/docs/articles/patterns.md

 ## Immutability

-Every predefined pattern as well as patterns returned by the `CreatePattern` and extension methods are immutable.
-Calling an extension method on a pattern returns a new pattern – the old one is unchanged.
+All predefined patterns, as well as patterns returned by `CreatePattern` and extension methods, are immutable.
+Calling an extension method on a pattern returns a new pattern — the old one is unchanged.

-An exception is the pattern returned by the `Cached` method, which is not immutable – it holds a mutable cache.
+An exception is the pattern returned by the `Cached` method, which is not immutable — it holds a mutable cache.
 But if a pattern is referentially transparent (its `Match` method always returns the same result for the same input and doesn't have any side effects), then the caching pattern based on it can be thought of as immutable as well, because it doesn't matter how many times the base pattern's `Match` method is called.